William Dugas: Biography

 Dugas was born in Three Rivers, Lower Canada, in 1809.
-He came to the United States in 1831 and spent time traveling to locations such as New Orleans, Indian Territory, Iowa, and Illinois.
+He emigrated to the United States in 1831 and spent time traveling to locations such as New Orleans, Indian Territory, Iowa, and Illinois.
 He settled in Saint Paul in 1844.
 He was employed as a millwright and in 1845, he built the first sawmill in the city.
 It was powered by water and was situated on Phalen Creek.
 Eighteen months later, he sold the mill, moved to Little Canada, and engaged in farming.

-He was elected to the Territorial House in 1849 and served on the roads committee.
+Dugas was elected to the Territorial House in 1849 and served on the roads committee.
 He was described as being "somewhat illiterate, but made up for [his] deficiencies in [his] respect by [his] hard common sense and honesty of purpose."

 Following his legislative stint, he engaged in the hotel business and ran a ferry in St. Anthony.
 Later he would move to Dayton and operated a farm there.